-where $\{\cdot,\cdot\},[\cdot,\cdot]$ are the graded Poisson/Lie brackets on the complex \eqref{tensorxmod}. \end{definition} There is a subtlety associated to the meaning of "$\dot L$" in \eqref{2grlax}, as the Hamiltonian $H=H_{-1}+ H_0$ here is itself graded.
-As such, the dynamics it generates is also graded, in the sense that there are essentially two Hamiltonians evolving under a single "time" parameter.
+where $\{-,-\},[-,-]$ are the graded Poisson/Lie brackets on the complex \eqref{tensorxmod}. \end{definition} Due to the graded nature of the Hamiltonian $H$, the dynamics along the integral curve $\gamma$ it generates is also graded, in the sense that there are essentially a chain complex worth of "energies" under a single time parameter.

-We note the functions $L,P:M\rightarrow \g$ themselves need not be a 2-vector space homomorphisms.
-Indeed, such maps must only have components concentrated in degree-0 and degree-(-2) in \eqref{tensorxmod} \cite{Angulo:2018,Baez:2003fs}.
+We shall see that the canonical 2-Lax pair $L,P$ constructed in \S \ref{2laxconstruction} makes crucial use of the fact that they form homogeneous elements of the cochain complex $C(M)\otimes\g$.